 Importantly, commerce students also learn how to put their new knowledge into practice – and developing a startup through Ventures is just one way they can do so.
 Students in this program can also participate in a business industry placement, discovering first-hand how the skills they've acquired can impact and improve a real organisation.

-While studying law may seem, on the surface, unrelated to launching a startup like WakeShare, Tom's legal savvy has already made its mark on the project.
+While studying law may seem, on the surface, unrelated to launching a startup like WakeShare, Tom's legal savvy quickly made its mark on the project.
 When discussing the need for semi-autonomous trucks to make platooning safe, Tom is quick to point out that truck drivers could technically achieve the slipstreaming benefits already – but that tailgating this way is against the law.

-More generally, an education is law is useful for understanding the legalities of starting a new business.
+More generally, an education in law is useful for understanding the legalities of starting a new business.
 There's a lot to juggle when you're an entrepreneur – legislative requirements, safety regulations, insurance, compliance, industrial relations, liability – and having a Bachelor of Laws (Honours) can help you stay mindful of all these elements.

 Tom’s role as Chief Student Entrepreneur